cube-js/cube/docs/content/Examples-Tutorials-Recipes/Passing-Dynamic-Values-In-Query.md

 ## Use case

-We want to know the ratio between the number of women in a particular city and the total number of women in the country.
+We want to know the ratio between the number of people in a particular city and the total number of women in the country.
 The user can specify the city for the filter.
 The trick is to get the value of the city from the user and use it in the calculation.
 In the recipe below, we can learn how to join the data table